How to Increase LLM Memory: Strategies for Enhanced AI Recall and Context Window Solutions

 4. Generation: The augmented prompt is fed to the LLM, which generates a response informed by both its internal knowledge and the retrieved external context.

 A 2023 study on arXiv highlighted that RAG systems can improve factual accuracy and reduce hallucinations by up to 40% compared to base LLMs.
-This method is foundational for building AI that remembers specific details from large datasets or long conversation histories, a key aspect of how to increase LLM memory.
+This method is foundational for building AI that remembers specific details from large datasets or long conversation histories, a key aspect of how to increase LLM memory and a crucial context window solution for improving AI recall.
 The average cost of implementing a RAG system, including vector database hosting and API calls, can range from $50-$500 per month for moderate usage, significantly less than training a custom model.
-This demonstrates RAG’s efficiency in LLM memory expansion.
+This demonstrates RAG’s efficiency in LLM memory expansion and its effectiveness in enhancing AI recall.

 Example RAG Implementation (Conceptual Python):